AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/deployment/configurations/cors.md

 The key configuration properties are:

 + `alloworigin` and/or `alloworiginregexp` specifies the origins the client connecting to AEM web runs on.
 + `allowedpaths` specifies the URL path patterns allowed from the specified origins.
-To support AEM GraphQL persisted queries, use the following pattern: `"/graphql/execute.json.*"`
+    + To support AEM GraphQL persisted queries, add the following pattern: `/graphql/execute.json.*`
+    + To support Experience Fragments, add the following pattern: `/content/experience-fragments/.*`
 + `supportedmethods` specifies the allowed HTTP methods for the CORS requests.
-Add `GET`, to support AEM GraphQL persisted queries.
+Add `GET`, to support AEM GraphQL persisted queries (and Experience Fragments).

 [Learn more about the CORS OSGi configuration.](https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/security/understand-cross-origin-resource-sharing.html)

 This example configuration supports use of AEM GraphQL persisted queries.
 To use client-defined GraphQL queries, add a GraphQL endpoint URL in `allowedpaths` and `POST` to `supportedmethods`.